XEDGit/memdetect/README.md

    - `-nr` `--no-report`: Doesn't display the leaks report at the program exit

-   - `-fi` `--filter arg0 arg1...`: Filter out results from the wrapper output if substring `arg` is found inside the output line
+   - `-fi` `--filter` arg0 arg1...: Filter out results from the wrapper output if substring `arg` is found inside the output line

  - #### Output files: